wp-plugins/editorial-calendar/readme.txt

 We are now preventing a potential SQL injection attack with the start date and end date filter when querying posts.
 This fixes a potential security issue found by the Mozilla security testing team.  https://bugzilla.mozilla.org/show_bug.cgi?id=738112

+We are adding an extra check to make sure that authors can't delete a post created by another author.
+This fixes a potential security issue found by the Mozilla security testing team.  https://bugzilla.mozilla.org/show_bug.cgi?id=738112

 = 2.6 =